Policies for Full-Time/Diploma Students - Silicon Valley High School

 The student and parent/guardian have the right to appeal the truancy and dismissal.
 Such appeal will be considered by the SVHS CEO.

-SVHS will consider acceptance of credits earned from other accredited instructions.
+SVHS will consider acceptance of credits earned from other accredited institutions.
 Students must submit official transcripts upon enrollment with SVHS from all other previous institutions attended for credit transfer evaluation.

 SVHS students may participate in concurrent enrollment with their local community college.
 Credits will be evaluated for transfer upon submission of official transcripts at the completion of a college course.
 Students taking concurrent enrollment courses will still need to follow the continuous enrollment policy and may take up to 2 college courses per semester.

 Students who have taken courses with other schools, can take a course on the same topic with SVHS.
 When a course has been repeated, the original course and grade stay on the transcript, but the credits for that course are indicated to be zero and the original grade for that course is excluded from the GPA calculation.
-The repeated course is shown on the transcript with an “R” to indicate it was a repeat.
 The credits earned from the repeated course were assigned to that course and that grade factored into the GPA calculation.
 Students are not able to retake an SVHS course.
+(See 2.6.2 Repeat Courses Policy).

 The following recommended course of study is meant to provide guidance for a student towards successful completion of the requirements for graduation with a Diploma from SVHS: